ptagseth/kanoa-software/docs/new folder structure/configuration/quality/check-items.md

 sidebar_position: 3
 hide_table_of_contents: true
 ---
-# Kanoa Quality Check Item Configuration Screen
+# Kanoa Quality Check Item Configuration

 ### Introduction
 This guide outlines the process of configuring check items in Kanoa Quality.
 Check items are individual tests within a check sheet, and a check sheet is a collection of these items organized into groups.